Matilde Jorge

 Matilde Jorge (born 7 April 2004) is a Portuguese professional tennis player.
-She has career-high rankings of No. 213 in singles, achieved on 25 August 2025, and No. 100 in doubles, achieved on 28 July 2025.
+She has career-high rankings of world No. 212 in singles, achieved on 8 September 2025, and No. 91 in doubles, achieved on 9 February 2026.

 Early life

 Jorge was born in Guimarães.
 Her older sister, Francisca Jorge, is also a tennis player.
 She began playing tennis at the age of five at the Guimarães Tennis Club.
 She currently trains at the Portuguese Tennis Federation's Centro de Alto Rendimento.

 Career

 In June 2018, at the age of 14, Jorge made her professional debut as a wildcard at the $15k Guimarães Ladies Open.
 In June 2023, she and her sister reached the doubles final of the W25 Guimarães Ladies Open, but lost to Georgina García Pérez and Petra Hule.

 In April 2024, she and her sister won the doubles title at the Oeiras Ladies Open, defeating Harriet Dart and Kristina Mladenovic in the final.
 In September 2024, Matilde won the W35 tournament in Leiria and was a semifinalist at the W35 Santarém Ladies Open.
 Later that month, the sisters were runners-up in doubles at the Caldas da Rainha Ladies Open and won the doubles title at the Lisboa Belém Open.

 In April 2025, the sisters successfully defended their doubles title at the Oeiras Ladies Open, defeating Anastasia Dețiuc and Patricia Maria Țig in the final.
 That June, Matilde defeated her sister in the final of the W50 XXII Montemor Ladies Open 2 in Montemor-o-Novo.
 The following week, however, she lost to her sister in the final of the W50 Guimarães Ladies Open.
 By reaching the final, Matilde overtook her sister as the top ranked Portuguese female singles player, rising to a ranking of world No. 251.

+Playing alongside Sofia Costoulas, Jorge won her third WTA 125 doubles title at the 2026 Oeiras CETO Open, defeating Magali Kempen and Lara Salden in the final.